laravel/docs/pennant.md

 You may also create class based features.
 Unlike Closure based definitions, there is no need to register class based features in a service provider.

-To create a feature class you should implement the `define` method:
+When create a feature class you will need to implement the `define` method:

 ```php
 <?php